facebook/watchman/README.markdown

  * A `!` followed by space followed by a pattern will negate the sense of the pattern match, so `! *.js` matches any file(s) that do not match the glob `*.js`.
+ * A `-p` indicates that the following pattern is a perl compatible regular expression.
+For example, `\.c$` matches files with a `.c` suffix.
+   You need to specify the `-p` switch for each pattern, although it is recommended that you condense a series of patterns into an alternation instead, as this is faster.
+For example, strongly prefer a single `(foo|bar)` pcre over two separate `foo` and `bar` patterns.
+ * A `-P` indicates that the following pattern is a perl compatible with the PCRE_CASELESS flag set.
+In other words, the pattern will be matched case insensitively.
  * A `-X` switches the pattern parser into exclusion mode.
 Exclusion mode remains enabled until it is turned off by `-I`.
 Patterns that parsed in exclusion mode will cause matched files to be excluded from the set